giirafe/giirafe/README.md

 -->

 - 🔭 I’m currently studying Back End - with Node.js & Blockchain Smart Contract - with Solidity
 - ⚡ I've studied R-programming and written few reports about Baseball Statistics with R,
+- ⚡ I've developed Backend for "Canary: Military security alert system for everyone" with Node.js
+- ⚡ I've developed Backend and written Smart Contract for "BloodChain - Blockchain based Electronic blood donation Platform" with Node.js and Solidity
 - 📫 How to reach me: seojune408@gmail.com

 ### Languages and Tools: